elliottlawson/converse/docs/guide/installation.md

 ### Publishing the Config File

-Only publish the config if you need to customize settings:
+If you need to customize settings, you can publish the config:

 ```bash
 php artisan vendor:publish --tag=converse-config